MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/about-get-starknet.md

 The `get-starknet` library offers several features that improve how dapps interact with the Starknet network through MetaMask:

-- The `WalletAccount` uses a specified provider to access data from the Starknet network.
+- The `AccountInterface` uses a specified provider to access data from the Starknet network.
 - For transactions, `get-starknet` prepares the data and sends it to MetaMask for signing through the Starknet Snap.
-- `get-starknet` enables the dapp to create contract instances connected to the `WalletAccount`, allowing smart contract functions to be invoked, with MetaMask handling the signatures.
+- `get-starknet` enables the dapp to create contract instances connected to the `AccountInterface`, allowing smart contract functions to be invoked, with MetaMask handling the signatures.
 - `get-starknet` sets up listeners for account and network changes in MetaMask, so the dapp can subscribe and update its state accordingly.